 (2) A contributor to the Provident Account under this Division who is on leave of absence on the ground of illness, either without pay or at less than full pay, is liable to pay the contributions that he would have been liable to pay under this section if he had not been absent, but the Board may, upon his application permit him to pay those contributions in such smaller sums and during such periods as the Board approves.

-[Section 83D inserted by No.50 of 1961 s.
-10; amended by No. 106 of 1965 s.
+[Section 83D inserted: No.50 of 1961 s.
+10; amended: No. 106 of 1965 s.
 18.]

 83E.
 Payments on retirement